joshualawrencemorgan/solitaire-web/README.md

 ```
 User account lookups, while they do not modify any data, still involve passing user-supplied strings to the MongoDB server.
 This process can expose the application to various security risks, such as injection attacks.
 To mitigate these risks and adhere to secure coding practices, several key changes have been implemented to enhance the security of user account lookups.
 These changes align with recommendations from the OWASP (Open Web Application Security Project) and other security guidelines.

 OWASP Input Validation Cheat Sheet: This cheat sheet emphasizes that all inputs should be validated to ensure they are within the expected format.
-It recommends using whitelists for validation, which only allows characters that are explicitly permitted .
+It recommends using whitelists for validation, which only allows characters that are explicitly permitted.
+In this example the program now will not accept string that contain any non-alphanumeric characters.
 ```javascript
 app.head("/v1/user/:username", async (req, res) => {
   try {